Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Origin of the Star

 We do not model the cases with $\rp < \rRLO$, because the star undergoes either full or partial TDEs in the first pericenter passage after the breakup (this possibility will be discussed in \S \ref{sec:other_phenomena}).

 After the Hills capture, we model the J-diffusion process by a Monte Carlo simulation \citep[see][]{lu21_Jdiffusion}.
-In each orbit, the angular momentum is perturbed by a drift term $\Delta_1J = J_c^2P/(2t_{\rm rel, mpc}J)$ and a stochastic term $\Delta_2J = \pm \sqrt{\lara{\Delta J^2}} = \pm (P/t_{\rm rel,mpc})^{1/2} J_c$ (random choices between $+$ and $-$), where $J_c = \sqrt{GM_{\rm BH}a}$ is the angular momentum of a circular orbit.
-In the $J/J_c\ll 1$ limit, one can geometrically show that the drift in angular momentum is related to the mean squared change by $\Delta_1J = \lara{\Delta J^2}/2J$ \citep{lightman77_J-diffusion}.
-The drift term tends to circularize a low-J orbit but the stochastic term dominates on short timescales $\lesssim (J/J_c)^2t_{\rm rel,mpc}$.
-At the same time, we also include orbital decay due to GW emission according to the orbit-averaged angular momentum and energy loss rates given by \citet{Peters1964}.
+In each orbit, the angular momentum is perturbed by a drift term $\Delta_1J = J_{\rm c}^2P/(2t_{\rm rel, mpc}J)$ and a stochastic term $\Delta_2J = \pm \sqrt{\lara{\Delta J^2}} = \pm (P/t_{\rm rel,mpc})^{1/2} J_{\rm c}$ (random choices between $+$ and $-$), where $J_{\rm c} = \sqrt{GM_{\rm BH}a}$ is the angular momentum of a circular orbit.
+In the $J/J_{\rm c}\ll 1$ limit, one can geometrically show that the drift in angular momentum is related to the mean squared change by $\Delta_1J = \lara{\Delta J^2}/2J$ \citep{lightman77_J-diffusion}.
+The drift term tends to circularize a low-J orbit but the stochastic term dominates on timescales shorter than the angular momentum diffusion time $t_{\rm J} = (J/J_{\rm c})^2t_{\rm rel,mpc}$.
+Meanwhile, we also include orbital decay due to GW emission according to the orbit-averaged angular momentum and energy loss rates given by \citet{Peters1964}.
 The orbital evolution of the captured star and its final fate is schematically shown in Fig. \ref{fig:ae_space}.